The temperature at that time was 34 degrees. Wrapped in the humid summer air, I waited for the bus for an hour.

-As the phrase “Summer is the season for events!” crosses my mind these days, how is everyone doing?
-This time, I, Lee Hana, visited the “Design Festa,” known as one of the largest art events in Asia, for the first time.
+As the phrase “Summer is the season for events!” crosses my mind these days, I hope everyone is doing well.
+This time, I, Lee Hana, visited the “Design Festa,” which is called one of the largest art events in Asia, for the first time.

-The Design Festa is an event held twice a year at Tokyo Big Sight, based on the concept of “Anyone can exhibit without screening as long as it is an original work, regardless of whether they are a professional or an amateur.”
+The Design Festa is an art festival held twice a year at Tokyo Big Sight, based on the concept that “anyone can exhibit without screening as long as it is an original work, regardless of whether they are a professional or an amateur.”
 To be honest, before visiting, I thought of this event as just a large-scale merchandise fair, underestimating it a bit.

-However, that expectation was wonderfully and positively betrayed.
+However, that expectation was pleasantly and remarkably betrayed.
 The unimaginable scale and wave of people, along with the overwhelming amount of information brought by the uniquely individual works I encountered at the venue, left me in shock, making my head spin.

-This time, unfortunately, my stay was short, but that’s why I want to deliver a report of my beginner’s experience at the Design Festa, which is etched in my memory.
+This time, my stay was unfortunately short, but that’s why I want to deliver a brief report of my beginner’s experience at the Design Festa, which is etched in my memory.

 Overwhelming Amount of Information!
 The Joyful Panic that Struck a Beginner

-“Don’t take the bus when going to the Design Festa…!”
+“Don’t take the bus when going to Design Festa…!”

 Perhaps because I underestimated the Design Festa, I first noticed something was off when every bus heading to Tokyo Big Sight was completely full, and I had to let several buses go by.

-In the end, after waiting for an hour, I arrived at the venue, taking nearly double the planned time, only to find it already filled with people enjoying the event and heading home.
-Witnessing that scene made me think, “Maybe it’s too late…!” while also raising a simple question in my mind, “What are all these people seeking by gathering here?”
+In the end, after waiting for an hour, I arrived at the venue, taking nearly double the expected time, only to find it already filled with people enjoying the event and heading home.
+Witnessing that scene made me think, “Maybe it’s too late…!” while also raising a simple question in my mind: “What are all these people seeking by gathering in this place?”

 However, that question was resolved with shock the moment I stepped into the West Hall.
-What unfolded there was truly an “overwhelming amount of information.”
+What spread out before me was truly an “overwhelming amount of information.”
 I was instantly captivated by the high-resolution works and goods lined up in the illustration area.
-The sight of colorful illustrations and designs, along with the endlessly unique booths, felt like I had wandered into a different space, completely detached from everyday life.
+The sight of colorful paintings and designs, along with uniquely individual booths that were all different, felt like I had wandered into an alien space, completely detached from everyday life.

 “What should I look at first?”
-By the time that joyful panic finally settled, I realized I had unconsciously made a complete round of the West Hall.
+When that joyful panic finally settled down, I realized that I had unconsciously made a complete round of the entire West Hall.
 From small and cute goods to creatively designed T-shirts, and even the occasional giant live painting mural that surprised me… the Design Festa might have been a bit too stimulating of an event for a beginner like me.

-From “Experience” to “Expression Space” — The Difference from Game Events
+From “Experience” to “Space of Expression” — The Difference from Game Events

 While experiencing various works, I felt that the decisive difference from the game and anime events I have participated in so far lies in how the “space” itself is created.